luongnv89/voice-cloner/docs/troubleshooting.md

 # Troubleshooting

-This guide covers common issues and their solutions when using VoiceCloner.
+This guide covers common issues and their solutions when using VoiceCast.

 ## Installation Issues